Some charts on rent and housing costs from "The Daily Shot"

 3. Many more links including one to a long video of an Oct.
 18 town hall meeting here:

 5. Palo Alto has similar problems.
-Detailed analysis here: http://www.skypossepaloalto.org/
+Detailed analysis here: http://www.skypossepaloalto.org/4.
+Sunnyvale City's web site about airplane noise:

 From SkyPossePaloAlto.org